shangfeiSF/rust-grope/main/06_closure/readme.md

 ```
 Run code on [Rust Playground](https://play.rust-lang.org/).

-The closures are capturing the `three` and `ten` variables, allowing them to be used while mapping.
+The closures are capturing the `x` and `y` variables, allowing them to be used while mapping.

 > To be more convincing, imagine they were only known at runtime, so that one couldn’t just write val + 3 inside the closure.